 First, regarding model specification, we have carried out three exercises: varying the set of control variables group-wise, varying the set of control variables through a version of extreme bounds analysis (EBA) and removing a potentially bad control variable.
-In Tables 1 and 2, we included the full set of control variables, and in Tables 3 and 4 we present the point estimates for the six indicators of intolerance for three other cases: one without any control variables, one with Age, Age2, Male, Married, Children, Good health and one with Age, Age2, Male, Married, Children, Good health, News, Religious, Upper secondary degree, Tertiary degree, Unemployed, Out of labor force.
+In Tables 1 and 2, we included the full set of control variables, and in Tables 3 and 4 we present the point estimates for the six indicators of intolerance for three other cases: one without any control variables, one with Age, $Age^2$ , Male, Married, Children, Good health and one with Age, $Age^2$ , Male, Married, Children, Good health, News, Religious, Upper secondary degree, Tertiary degree, Unemployed, Out of labor force.
 Otherwise, everything remains the same.
-The idea is to see if Intolerance, in its different manifestations, is
+The idea is to see if Intolerance, in its different manifestations, is robust over the different models.
+19 If one applies the robustness criterion "statistical significance at 10% or lower and an unchanged sign in the three models that contain control variables", the following Intolerance indicators are robust predictors of Belief with a negative sign: No Muslims as neighbors, No Jews as neighbors, No homosexuals as neighbors and Homosexuality not justified.
+As for the other outcome variable, Impact, robust predictors with a negative sign are: No Muslims as neighbors, No different race as neighbors, No immigrants/foreign workers as neighbors and No homosexuals as neighbors.
+We see that intolerance towards Muslims and homosexuals are robust predictors, both of not having a strong belief in climate change and in not thinking its impact very bad.

-18 This is in line with previous work, arguing for a link between different kinds of tolerance - see Inglehart and Abramson (1999).
-Indeed, Ekehammar and Akrami (2003) and Akrami et al., 2011 find that prejudice based on gender, race, sexual orientation and able-bodiedness are positively correlated and that there is "generalized prejudice" in many people, such that if they are intolerant towards one minority, they tend to be intolerant towards others as well.
+prejudice" in many people, such that if they are intolerant towards one minority, they tend to be intolerant towards others as well.
 A factor analysis results in a generalized prejudice factor explaining 50 to 60% of the variance in prejudice.